moisessalum/hadoop_on_mac/README.md

 I'm a Data Engineer and I was interested in testing and installing the Hadoop ecosystem on my personal Mac to play around.
 I share this installation steps because I haven't found enough documentation to install Hadoop on Mac.

+## Disclaimer
+This is a work in progress.
+If you found any problems or inconsistencies, please let me know.
+I'll do my best to get this guide up and running.

 ## Installation

 ### Prerequisites